 Q. I received a letter about a new Regional Stormwater Management Program fee.
 What is this?

 A. Our Regional Stormwater Management Program is designed to address stream flooding, erosion, and water-quality issues across our service area.
 These projects are funded based on a fee assessed on the amount of impervious surface (such as driveways, parking lots, and rooftops) on a customer's property.
-This fee will begin in January 2013.
-In November and December of 2012, we sent customers personalized letters about the fees, their estimated charges, and credit opportunities.
 Learn more about the program.

 Q. I am a Senior Citizen.
 Do you have reduced rates for the elderly?

 A. Homestead Rates are available for customers who are 65 years or older, or under 65 who are totally disabled.
-The property must be owner-occupied and the total household income must be under $31,000.
-The 2013 Homestead rate for the Subdistrict 1 (City of Cleveland) is $33.35 per mcf (1,000 cubic feet of water).
-For Subdistrict 2 (Suburbs), the Homestead sewer rate is $35.15 per mcf.
+The property must be owner-occupied and total household income limits do apply.
+See our Rates page for details.

 Q. Why do I pay sewer charges for water used filling my pool or watering my grass?

-A. The District adopted the Summer Residential Sprinkling User Charge (SRSUC) Program in 1993 to provide a major benefit to residential customers.
+A. The District adopted the Summer Residential Sprinkling User Charge Program in 1993 to provide a major benefit to residential customers.
+We refer to it as the Summer Sprinkling Program.
 Under this program, summer residential sewer bills are based upon the lower of average winter consumption, or actual summer usage.
 For more information about this program, or to apply, click here.